sssmaran/dnd_shadcn/README.md

-# dnd_shadcn
+# dnd_shadcnUI
-First time playing around with shadcn UI so, tried to make something cool out of it
+playing around with shadcn UI so, tried to make something cool out of it